PhpStorm is my favorite IDE for coding in PHP: pretty stable, you can do a lot with it. A shed load of stuff in fact. Even coding!

 It will search from this directory in every files recursively.

-8. Searching a class or a file through the whole project
+8. Searching a class or a file

 You lost the super cool class you created weeks ago to open a ssh connection to the Pentagon?